Privacy

 What the wallet does send over the network

-The dashboard makes a small number of read-only RPC calls to public Monero remote nodes through a same-origin proxy at /api/proxy.
-Specifically:
+The dashboard makes read-only RPC calls to our own Monero node (or public fallback nodes) through a same-origin proxy at /api/proxy:

-get_infoandget_block_count— to show the current network height and connection state.get_fee_estimate— to show the current recommended fee.
+get_infoandget_block_count— current network height and connection state.get_fee_estimate— the recommended transaction fee.

 What Cloudflare can see